 Guests: Clive Prince & Lynn Picknett.
 From Her earliest appearance in the Paleolithic era to our modern, its been a roller coaster ride of ups and downs for the Divine Feminine Principle and the status of women.
 We explore the how and why of the connection, as well as the demotion and rise as women reclaim their rightful place in society.
 Clive Prince and Lynn Picknett’s long-time research and writing collaboration has led to many books, the latest of which is When God Had a Wife: The Fall and Rise of the Sacred Feminine in the Judeo-Christian Tradition and work featured documentaries for the BBC and National Geographic.
 More info

-Consciousness, Brain Science and Mythology
+Consciousness, Brain Science and Spirituality

 Guest: Burt Webb– Science researcher, writer and blogger.

 Exploring the connecting points between the Science of Consciousness and Spirituality, and neuroscience and altered states of consciousness.
 Burt draws from astronomy, biology, computer science, nanotechnology, physics, psychology, parapsychology, consciousness studies, psychedelics, sci-fi and social issues.

 Celtic Mythology.Shamanic Roots of Western Spirituality